The Enogastronomist — Learning begets hunger

 This is a blog written by a hands-on, self-proclaimed gastronome to promote home cooking and to actively discover the world of eno-gastronomic delights.
 I often try new recipes and whilst doing so can develop my food preparing skills and gain more knowledge of different food cultures.

 In addition to Finnish food, I also love Italian cuisine.
-Having lived in that boot-shaped peninsula for almost eight years (1997-2004), I had the change to familiarize myself with Sicilian, Piedmontese, Tuscan, Umbrian, Campanian, and Calabrian cuisine.
+Having lived in that boot-shaped peninsula for almost eight years (1997-2004), I had the chance to familiarise myself with Sicilian, Piedmontese, Tuscan, Umbrian, Campanian, and Calabrian cuisine.
 Later when I was accompanying my British husband on an expatriate posting in Czechia (2012-2016), I had time to discover traditional Czech dishes.

-I’m also very keen on Lebanese, French, Greek, Turkish, Spanish, Chinese, African, Indian, Austrian, Slovakian, Balkan, Ukranian, Russian, British, Japanese and Middle Eastern food culture, which I’ve discovered with my friends and business acquaintances or by travelling, reading gastronomy books, attending food associations, cooking courses and degustation events, trying out cook books, following food programs or simply by accessing the Web.
-Learning begets hunger.
+I’m also very keen on Lebanese, French, Greek, Turkish, Spanish, Chinese, African, Indian, Austrian, Slovakian, Balkan, Ukrainian, Russian, British, Japanese and Middle Eastern food culture, which I’ve discovered with my friends and business acquaintances or by travelling, reading gastronomy books, attending food associations, cooking courses and degustation events, trying out cook books, following food programs or simply by accessing the Web.
+Learning begets hunger

 Recommended reading: